podnebnik/website/README.md

     http://127.0.0.1:8080/cms/
     http://127.0.0.1:8080/admin/

-The admin credentials for the included development SQLite database are:

-    Username: admin
-    Password: foobar123
+To log in, use the credentials created with the `./manage.py createsuperuser` command.

 ## Developing a new visualisation